On predictive inference for intractable models via approximate Bayesian computation: Illustrative examples

 \subsubsection{Common experimental details}

 The following settings are common to all Lotka-Volterra experiments considered: The initial state is $y_0=(100,50)$ and we use $\thetatrue=(1, 0.005, 0.6)$ which produces oscillating behavior of the populations.
 The parameters are log-transformed for inference and we use the prior $(\log\theta_1,\log\theta_2,\log\theta_3) \sim \Unif([-6,2]^3)$.
-We use the same strategies for forming summary statistics and for the ABC-MCMC samplers as in the M/G/1 experiments.
-However, this time $||\cdot||$ is the weighted Euclidean distance whose weights are reciprocals of the squared median absolute deviations (MAD) of the simulated summaries estimated empirically as before.
-Also, the target acceptance probability of ABC-MCMC is now $5\%$ ($2\%$ in Section \ref{subsec:lvmis}) and we run $10^6$ iterations.
-We use $L^{\infty}$-norm for $||\cdot||'$.
+We use similar strategies for forming the summary statistics, selecting thresholds and the same settings for the ABC-MCMC sampler as in the M/G/1 experiments. {In particular, the acceptance probability of ABC-MCMC is $2\%$ and $2\cdot 10^6$ iterations are run}.
+We use $L^{\infty}$-norm for $||\cdot||'$ but this time $||\cdot||$ is the weighted Euclidean distance whose weights are reciprocals of the squared median absolute deviations (MAD) of the simulated summaries estimated empirically as before.
 Summary statistics are designed individually for each inference task as explained below.